vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-X - handle mic permission not given, error

-bug: entities list
-   - loads initial entity data from window.serializedSpace.entities, which isn't updated (when you close and reopen menu, entities should be the full list, not the original)

 the svelte side needs access to edit settings (we lost this functionality when we removed the iframe)

 - edit mode should have a tools overlay in inline mode, a collapsable